Pajamaland/rezzer/README.md

 ## Setup
 ### On Windows:
 Download the PyRes.exe binary from the Releases section.
+Please ensure you have Python 3, FFmpeg and tkinterdnd2 installed already.

 ### On Linux & Mac:
 `pip install ffmpeg`
 `pip install tkinterdnd2`
 `git clone https://github/Pajamaland/PyRes`
+`python pyres.py`
 ## Usage
 Run the script with `python pyres.py`, drag and drop or select your files/folders, choose your preset, and just go!
 That's it!
 Output will be labeled FILENAME_prores.mov in the same directory as the original file.